The Ins & Outs of Security for IoT

 - Monitoring and logging: Monitoring network activity and logging events to detect potential security breaches or anomalies.

-Overall, IoT security is crucial for protecting both the devices and the data they collect, as well as for ensuring the reliability and integrity of the IoT network as a whole.
+Overall, security for IoT is crucial for protecting both the devices and the data they collect, as well as for ensuring the reliability and integrity of the IoT network as a whole.

 - Device vulnerabilities: IoT devices often have vulnerabilities that can be exploited by hackers to gain access to the device and its data.
 These vulnerabilities can arise from poor design, configuration errors, or outdated software.